Let’s Talk 800-627-3917

 • UID labels provide a Unique Item Identifier (UID) marking that helps companies track products and equipment.

-The Benefits of Metal Labels
+5 Benefits of Using Metal Labels

 Durable metal labels sometimes have a slightly higher unit cost than alternatives, but they have other advantages that make them worth the investment.
 In fact, metal labels can actually save your company money in several ways, starting with longer expected lifetimes.
 Since these labels are more durable than plastic or paper alternatives, they remain readable for a much greater time.